 Activists, Advocates, and the Search for Mexico’s Disappeared

 Since 2006, more than 40,000 people have disappeared in Mexico.
+These disappearances remain largely unsolved: the Mexican state rarely investigates or prosecutes those responsible, especially in Since 2006, more than 40,000 people have disappeared in Mexico.
 These disappearances remain largely unsolved: the Mexican state rarely investigates or prosecutes those responsible, especially in cases where state agents themselves are accused as perpetrators.
-Despite this, people not only continue to report crimes – but many mobilize, publicly demand accountability, and risk their lives demanding to know “where are they?”
-Given the risks and institutional barriers, how and why do people mobilize for justice?
+Despite this, people not only continue to report disappearances – but many mobilize, publicly demand accountability, and risk their lives demanding to know “where are they?”
+Given the risks and institutional barriers, why and how do people mobilize for justice?
 How does this mobilization affect the individuals involved, the cases they advocate for, and the institutions they interact with?
-And what do these movements and outcomes teach us about what it will take to disrupt entrenched patterns of impunity in cases of disappearances?
+And what do these movements and outcomes teach us about what it will take to disrupt entrenched patterns of impunity in states struggling with grave human rights violations and weak rule of law?

 Gallagher, J (2019).
 The Judicial Breakthrough Model: Transnational Advocacy Networks and Lethal Violence.
 In A. Alejandro & B. Frey (Eds.)
 Mexico’s Human Rights Crisis (pp.250-271).
 Philadelphia, PA: University of Pennsylvania Press.